CalMedForce administers annual grants to fund new residency positions at graduate medical education (GME) programs throughout California.

 Hundreds of programs in hospitals, medical centers and community clinics have received over $112 million so far to retain and expand Graduate Medical Education (GME) programs in primary care (family medicine, internal medicine, pediatrics, and obstetrics/gynecology) and emergency medicine.

-- Primary care (family medicine, internal medicine, obstetrics/gynecology, and/or pediatrics) or emergency medicine residency program
+- Provide primary care (family medicine, internal medicine, obstetrics/gynecology, or pediatrics) or emergency medicine

 - Serve medically underserved populations and areas

 - Applications must be received prior to the stated deadline

 - Applications will receive a preliminary score

 - Following the close of the cycle, a final score will be sent to the primary contact and program director